tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - calculate the expected annual return for stocks A and B based on the current market prices
   - subtract the cost of capital gains tax from stock A
   - calculate whether stock A or B yields the highest expected annual return based on a given time frame.
+- The company has changed for the worse.
+Perhaps the company’s management has shifted their focus to an area where you believe to drive less growth than you would like.
+- there's other investment with better opportunity cost

 # Intelligent investor
 - defensive investor's portfolio should be well balanced, safe and very easy to manage.